The Eliza Effect is an indie band from Louisville, Kentucky.

 The Smile

-I am definitely a Radiohead fan.
-As they matured as a band, many folks compared them to Pink Floyd.
-I can sort of see that, but what I dig the most about them is how bold they are.
-Considering they were almost instantly famous with Creep, they weren't satisfied with just maintaining commercial success.
+I have an appreciation for Radiohead's music.
+Considering they were instantly famous with Creep, they weren't satisfied with just maintaining commercial success.
 They grew artistically with each album.
 It's fair to say they got weirder too, but I see it more like they got better at deconstructing sound and songs.
 Sort of like how Picasso's earlier work was more realism, and then he explored isolated color palettes, and finally peaking with the abstract and bent styles of cubism and surrealism.

 I became a fan with OK Computer.
 Seemed so futuristic at the time - little did I know what was coming next.